RoysManfo/SequenceGuesser/docs/BRAIN.md

 Array: [27, 24, 21, 18, 15]             Correlation: /3     Brain: x / 3
 Array: [161051, 14641, 1331, 121, 11]   Correlation: /11    Brain: x / 11
 ```
+___
 ## Syntax
-To remember what SeGu AI lerrned, it will the function "__remember()__" wich will read the brain and start interpreting what's written to give a result.
+To remember what SeGu AI lerrned, it will call the function "__remember()__" wich will read the brain and start interpreting what's written to give a result.

 A cell is usualy written like this:
 ```